LiTrans/BSMD/use_cases/untargeted_poisoning/README.md

 # Reference
-Code of the paper submitted to the [IEEE Transactions on Dependable and Secure Computing](https://www.computer.org/csdl/journal/tq)

 **Untargeted Poisoning Attack Detection in Federated Learning via Behavior Attestation** by Ranwa Al Mallah, David López and Bilal Farooq